 PSD2 - Revised Payment Services Directive

 PSD2 is meant to revolutionize the way electronic payments are made and received.
-It allows for independent third-party app developers and FinTechs to tap into the core systems of banks using open APIs and potentially provide an infinite number of new and useful applications to manage banking products and services.
+It allows independent third-party app developers and FinTechs to tap into the core systems of banks using open APIs and potentially provide an infinite number of new and useful applications to manage banking products and services.
 Conventional logic dictates that any such initiative would need a rock-solid system for client identification and authentication.
 This is where eIDAS comes into the picture. eIDAS provides the tools and the mechanisms which allow for the effective use of PSD2 at a fundamental level.

 ECI - European Citizen’s Initiative